This article originally appeared on NYSSCPA‘s Tax Stringer online tax publication on December 1, 2016

 Hedge fund K-1s can be voluminous and difficult when determining how to handle the tax treatment of the income and deductions at the individual level.
 This article will help you navigate K-1s to understand how certain items would impact the tax treatment at the individual level.
 The first step in determining the proper treatment of income and expense items is to identify whether the partnership is a trader fund, investor fund, or fund of funds.

 Trader Funds, Investor Funds, and Fund of Funds

 The determination, which is made at the partnership level, as to whether a hedge fund is a trader fund or an investor fund is based on facts and circumstances.
 Because there is no definition provided by either the Internal Revenue Code (“IRC”) or Treasury Regulations, the guidance comes from case law or audit manuals.
-Courts usually look at the nature of the income, frequency and regularity of the transactions and investment intent.
+Courts usually look at the nature of the income, frequency, and regularity of the transactions and investment intent.
 Generally, a trader fund is engaged in the trade or business of trading securities.
-A trader is a professional investor frequently buying and selling financial instruments to seek profit.
+A trader is a professional investor who frequently buys and sells financial instruments to seek profit.
 An investor typically purchases and sells financial instruments with the intent to hold securities for a longer period for capital appreciation.
-It is important to note that long‐term investment strategies would not necessarily negate a fund from being treated as a trader fund, given other factors to consider.
+It is important to note that long-term investment strategies would not necessarily negate a fund from being treated as a trader fund, given other factors to consider.

 Fund of funds invest in a number of underlying hedge funds that could be a mixture of both trader and/or investor funds.

 If a hedge fund is a trader fund, the expenses incurred are deducted under IRC section 162 as ordinary and necessary “above-the-line” business expenses reducing adjusted gross income (“AGI”).
 Such expenses could also reduce state and local income taxes because many states calculate taxable income starting with federal AGI.
 Hedge fund expenses generally include management fees, professional fees, and other operational expenses.